When you choose a primary care doctor for yourself or a loved one, make sure to choose a doctor you can trust. A primary

-If you have health insurance, you may need to choose from a network of doctors they’ve selected.
+If you have health insurance, you may need to choose a doctor in their network.
 Some insurance plans may let you choose a doctor outside the network if you pay more of the cost.

 - Call your insurance company and ask for a list of local doctors who take your insurance plan.

 - See if your insurance company has a Web site you can use to search for a local doctor who accepts your plan.

 If you don’t have health insurance, you’ll have to pay for health care "out of pocket" (on your own).
 This can be very expensive.
 For help finding insurance, visit https://www.healthcare.gov/.

 Learn more about your top choices.

-Once you have a few doctors in mind, call their offices to learn more about them.
+Make a list of the doctors you have in mind.
+Call their offices to ask questions and learn more about them.
 The answers to the following questions may help you make the best decision.